Tested: Is WordPress Good For SEO in 2024?

 The core GeneratePress theme is free (and may be sufficient for many).
 But if you fork out $59 for the premium add on you’ll get loads more options for customizing your layouts.

 Looking for other speedy themes?
 Here’s a list of the fastest WordPress themes, which you’ll note has GeneratePress sitting at the top.
+(This has been the case for the past few years, which says a lot about the theme and its developers.)

 Page builders make it super easy to create complex, visually appealing layouts.